pirey/seabird/README.md

 #### option B: using a plugin manager

 For easy management of Vim colour schemes (and other plugins), try a plugin manager.
 With the [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager, for instance, just add `Plugin 'nightsense/seabird'` to the list of plugins in the `vimrc` file, then run `VundleUpdate`.
-(To automatically keep plugins up to date with Vundle, add `vim +VundleUpdate +qall` to a startup script or cron job.)

 ### step 2: activate the colour scheme